All Vermont residents age 16 and older are eligible to be vaccinated! Check eligibility for college students, residents of another state.

 - You can use V-safe to tell the CDC about any side effects and to get reminders for your second dose.
 V-safe is an optional smartphone tool that uses text messages and web surveys to provide personalized check-ins.
 If you don’t have a smart phone, a family member can sign up for you.
 Learn more and register at cdc.gov/vsafe (Available in English, Spanish, Simplified Chinese or Korean).

 - If you have a bad reaction after getting vaccinated, you or your health care provider can report it to the Vaccine Adverse Event Reporting System (VAERS).
 Call 1-800-822-7967 or go to vaers.hhs.gov/reportevent.html.

-If you are fully vaccinated and then are a close contact of someone with COVID-19, you do not need to quarantine in certain situations.
-Learn more about what this means.
+If you are a close contact of someone with COVID-19, as long as you do not have symptoms and are not in a health care setting:

 - You do not need to seek testing.

 Also in Arabic, Burmese, French, Kirundi, Nepali, Somali, Spanish, Swahili, Vietnamese

 - Moderna Vaccine Factsheet